Congress Passes $42.4 Billion Consumer Rebate Program

-Urgent for anyone who buys anything in 2016: 119 million taxpaying Americans can now get a cash rebate on virtually every single 2016 purchase under the Federal Consumer Rebate Program.
+Urgent for anyone who buys anything in 2016: 119 million taxpaying Americans can now get a cash rebate… under the Consumer Rebate Program.

 Late on Friday, December 18, 2015, President Obama quietly signed a new 233-page federal consumer rebate program giving every taxpaying American the Right to Collect a Cash Rebate on Nearly Every Single Purchase Made in 2016.